midtown-ai/glossary/glossary/b.md

  * [Dataset Bias] and
  * [Algorithmic Bias] which can lead to [AI Bias]
  * [Inductive Bias] or Learning bias related to the assumption we make in our model
+ * [Social Bias] = when a model knowledge is extracted from humans, such as from the internet (Stereotypes)

   1. statistics ==> The gap between the prediction and the actual value.
 Where is bias coming from?
 Issues with the data sampling?
   1. data sample ==> data that is used for learning is biased, ex: all nurse are female ==> implies unwanted correlation in data